Living on the edge: Phase transitions in convex programs with random data: Application: Vectors from lists?

 where the second relation follows from Proposition~\ref{prop:perm-cone}.
 Apply the kinematic result~\eqref{eq:subspace-kinem} for subspaces, and invoke~\eqref{eq:pC-bd} to simplify the error bound $p_C(\lambda)$. \end{proof}

-\begin{remark}[Signed vectors] The same negative results hold for the problem of reconstructing a general vector from an unordered list of the \emph{magnitudes} of its entries, along with some linear measurements.
-In this case, the appropriate regularizer is the Minkowski gauge of the signed permutahedron.
+\begin{remark}[Signed vectors] An equally disappointing result holds for the problem of reconstructing a general vector from an unordered list of the \emph{magnitudes} of its entries, along with some linear measurements.
+In this case, the appropriate regularizer is the Minkowski gauge of the signed permutahedron~\eqref{eq:sperm}.
 We can use Proposition~\ref{prop:perm-cone} to compute the statistical dimension of the descent cone.
 For a $d$-dimensional vector with distinct entries, we need about $d - \half \mathrm{H}_d$ random measurements to succeed reliably. \end{remark}